dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 ### Release cadence

 Keeping an adapter up-to-date with the latest features of dbt, as defined in [dbt-adapters](https://github.com/dbt-labs/dbt-adapters), is an integral part of being a trusted adapter.
-Therefore, we ask that the adapter maintainer keep track of new dbt-adapter releases and support new features as they pertain to their platform to provide the best version of dbt to their users.
-Prior to dbt Core v1.8, adapter versions needed to align to the semantic versioning of dbt Core.
-Post 1.8, this is no longer the case, and users can use a 1.8+ adapter on a different version of the 1.8+ core.
-For example, a user could use dbt-core 1.9 with dbt-postgres 1.8.
+We encourage adapter maintainers to keep track of new dbt-adapter releases and support new features relevant to their platform, ensuring users have the best version of dbt.

+Before [dbt Core version 1.8](/docs/dbt-versions/core-upgrade/upgrading-to-v1.8#new-dbt-core-adapter-installation-procedure), adapter versions needed to match the semantic versioning of dbt Core.
+After v1.8, this is no longer required.
+This means users can use an adapter on v1.8+ with a different version of dbt Core v1.8+.
+For example, a user could use dbt-core v1.9 with dbt-postgres v1.8.

 ### Community responsiveness